 Human rights groups have both accused government security forces and separatists of abuses, including targeting civilians.
 Amnesty International reportsarmed separatists have stabbed to death and shot military personnel, burned down schools and attacked teachers, while security forces have tortured people, fired on crowds and destroyed villages.
 The African Union has called for dialogue but affirmed its “unwavering commitment to the unity and territorial integrity of Cameroon.”

 Violence and unrest escalated in late 2016 after a series of strikes and protests by teachers, lawyers and students.
 Originally most Anglophones in Cameroon wanted their grievances addressed and only a minority wanted an independent state.
-However, their protests against discrimination was met with a violent response from the government security apparatus.
-On 1 Oct 2017 the independence of a new state of “Ambazonia” was proclaimed — the anniversary of the region’s independence from Britain.
+However, their protests against discrimination were met with a violent response from the government security apparatus.
+On 1 Oct 2017, the independence of a new state of “Ambazonia” was proclaimed — the anniversary of the region’s independence from Britain.

 The ICG estimates that around 10 armed separatist groups exist in Cameroon.
-“They are not operating under one broad front, but there is very likely to be co-ordination between political elements in exile,” ICG Cameroon analyst Richard Moncrieff told the BBC.
+“They are not operating under one broad front, but there is very likely to be coordination between political elements in exile,” ICG Cameroon analyst Richard Moncrieff told the BBC.
 He added, “they are waging a classic rural insurgency.
 They don’t control territory all the time.
 They move around.
 They use hit-and-run tactics against isolated units of the security forces or prestigious targets – like local chiefs, whom they kidnap,”

 It is believed that the Ambazonia Self-Defence Council (ASDC), which is also known as the Ambazonia Restoration Forces (ARF), is the largest armed group, incorporating smaller militias like the Seven Karta, the Red Dragons and the Tigers.
 In 2018, the Ambazonian Separatists expanded their activities geographically from 5 provinces within Northwest and Southwest Cameroon to 12.
 Last year the groups also engaged in more lethal violence and began targeting civilians.

-Nigeria-based Cameroon analyst Nna-Emeka Okereke told the BBC that in just a few years, the militias have made many small towns and villages in the Anglophone regions “ungovernable”.
-He added “they probably have 500 to 1,000 active fighters, but more importantly they have the morale and determination to fight for the independence of what they call Ambazonia state”.
+Nigeria-based Cameroon analyst Emeka Okereke told the BBC that in just a few years, the militias have made many small towns and villages in the Anglophone regions “ungovernable”.
+He added, “they probably have 500 to 1,000 active fighters, but more importantly they have the morale and determination to fight for the independence of what they call Ambazonia state”.
 The separatist movement also is gaining increased momentum while government forces continue a repressive crackdown.

-On 12thApril, Cameroonian security forces reportedly killed five civilian men, one of whom was beheaded, in an attack on a village in an anglophone region.
+On the 12th of April, Cameroonian security forces reportedly killed five civilian men, one of whom was beheaded, in an attack on a village in an anglophone region.
 Human Rights Watch reported three of the bodies were later discovered mutilated, including two found with their hands tied and their genitals cut off.
 Also, this month, separatists kidnapped an entire football team while training at a university campus.
 They were later released, but a ransom was reportedly paid, and some players claim to have been tortured.